Carbon monoxide poisoning

 - smoking shisha pipes indoors – shisha pipes burn charcoal and tobacco, which can lead to a build-up of carbon monoxide in enclosed or unventilated rooms

-Mild carbon monoxide poisoning doesn't usually need hospital treatment, but it is still important that you seek medical advice.
+Mild carbon monoxide poisoning doesn't usually need hospital treatment, but it's still important that you seek medical advice.

 Your house will also need to be checked for safety before anyone returns.
-See the intoduction section above for more information about what to do if you suspect a leak.
+Read more about what to do if you suspect a leak.

 Standard oxygen therapy